AlexWaygood/typeshed-stats/examples/example.md

 In CI, stubtest is run on `linux` only.

-Typeshed currently has 8 unique allowlist entries for `icalendar` when running stubtest in CI.
+Typeshed currently has 6 unique allowlist entries for `icalendar` when running stubtest in CI.

-### Pyright settings in CI: *not strict*
+### Pyright settings in CI: *strict on some files*

-This package is tested with pyright in typeshed's CI, but all files in this stubs package are excluded from the stricter pyright settings.
+Some files in this stubs package are tested with the stricter pyright settings in typeshed's CI; some are excluded from the stricter settings.

 ### Statistics on the annotations in typeshed's stubs for `icalendar`

 - Parameters (excluding `self`, `cls`, `metacls` and `mcls`):
-    - Annotated parameters: 354
+    - Annotated parameters: 364
-    - Unannotated parameters: 21
+    - Unannotated parameters: 3
     - Explicit `Any` parameters: 9
-    - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 2
+    - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 3
 - Returns:
-    - Annotated returns: 418
+    - Annotated returns: 422
-    - Unannotated returns: 8
+    - Unannotated returns: 0
     - Explicit `Any` returns: 6
-    - Explicitly `Incomplete` (or partially `Incomplete`) returns: 0
+    - Explicitly `Incomplete` (or partially `Incomplete`) returns: 3
 - Variables:
     - Annotated variables: 152
     - Explicit `Any` variables: 1